 9. Training module to follow quality criteria of UEMS EACCME for CPD accreditation 10.
-Consortium will apply for UEMS EACCME credits Participants registration will be done on the EIT Health Academy Platform.
+Consortium will apply for UEMS EACCME credits Standardised data Participants registration will be done on the EIT Health Academy Platform.
 Access to participants' data will be shared (registration, evaluation, outcomes measures).
-Intellectual Property is owned by the consortium Outcome measurement framework must be defined to ensure the training has measurable outcomes.
+Intellectual Property Intellectual Property is owned by the consortium Mandatory Evaluation of activity Outcome measurement framework must be defined to ensure the training has measurable outcomes.
 Outcome measurement data will be collected on the EIT Health Academy Platform and shared with the consortium.
 A post activity test in the form of a multiple-choice questionnaire (MCQ) will be included in the module.
 Content of the MCQ will be provided by the activity lead.
 A pass score will be defined for learners willing to obtain the UEMS EACCME certificate.
 UEMS EACCME certificate will be delivered via the EIT Health Academy Platform.
-EIT Health Certificates of Completion must be issued to eligible participants via the EIT Health Academy Platform.
-Revenue sharing model: 30% to consortium / 70% to EIT Health ecosystem EITHE08.1: Participants in (non-degree) education and training The consortium must outline a well-defined sustainability strategy for continuing the training module beyond EIT Health funding.
+EIT Health Certificate of completion EIT Health Certificates of Completion must be issued to eligible participants via the EIT Health Academy Platform.
+Financial return to EIT Health Revenue sharing model: 30% to consortium / 70% to EIT Health ecosystem KPIs (Mandatory) EITHE08.1: Participants in (non-degree) education and training Sustainability The consortium must outline a well-defined sustainability strategy for continuing the training module beyond EIT Health funding.
 After the grant period, it is expected that the consortium will continue the training programme and, if agreed, can extend the collaboration with EIT Health by applying to the Recognition Programme (type B) which allows the programme to remain in the portfolio and benefit from EIT Health services.
 In return Recognised programmes will continue to share their KPIs with EIT Health.